Fully Onboard SLAM for Distributed Mapping with a Swarm of Nano-Drones: Introduction

-\item an optimized implementation and evaluation of the ICP algorithm.
-It runs entirely on-board a resource constrained microprocessor in about \SI{500}{\milli\second} for the input size used in our evaluation with an expected translation accuracy of about \SI{3}{\centi\meter}.
-Due to the combination with the 8$\times$8 ToF matrix sensors, this is the first work that enables ICP on-board nano-UAVs.
+This paper proposes a precise system for distributed indoor mapping with a swarm of nano-UAVs exploiting novel and low-power depth sensors.
+The entire computation runs onboard the nano-UAVs without relying on any external computer.
+Our contributions can be summarized as follows: \begin{enumerate*}[label=(\roman*),,font=\itshape] \item An optimized implementation and evaluation of the ICP algorithm.
+It runs entirely onboard a resource-constrained microprocessor in about \SI{500}{\milli\second} for the input size used in our evaluation with an expected translation accuracy of about \SI{3}{\centi\meter}.
+Due to the combination with the 8$\times$8 ToF matrix sensors, this is the first work that enables ICP onboard nano-UAVs.

-\item a distributed and autonomous exploration policy with obstacle avoidance that allows multiple drones to explore an unknown environment with different flight paths and moving obstacles.
+\item A distributed and autonomous exploration policy with obstacle avoidance that allows multiple drones to explore an unknown environment with different flight paths and moving obstacles.

-\item the computationally lightweight integration between ICP and SLAM, and its extension for a swarm of drones.
-Furthermore, we design and implement a reliable radio communication protocol that orchestrates how the drones in the swarm exchange poses and scans with each other.
+\item The computationally lightweight integration between ICP and SLAM, and its extension to support a swarm of drones.
+Furthermore, we design and implement a reliable IoRT radio communication protocol that orchestrates how the drones in the swarm exchange poses and scans with each other.

-\item an extensive in-field evaluation that demonstrates the mapping capabilities of our system with a swarm of four nano-UAVs.
-We prove how our optimized SLAM, in combination with ICP, corrects the odometry errors by up to 55\% and aligns the world frames of individual drones to generate coherent maps.
-To our knowledge, this is the first work that enables on-board mapping with a swarm of nano-UAVs.
+\item An extensive field evaluation that demonstrates the mapping capabilities of our system with a swarm of four nano-UAVs visible in \Cref{fig:drone_swarm}.
+We prove how our optimized SLAM, combined with ICP, corrects the odometry errors by up to 55\% and aligns the world frames of individual drones to generate coherent maps.
+To our knowledge, this is the first work that enables onboard mapping with a swarm of nano-UAVs, where robots are working in an IoRT network to collect, analyze, and transmit data. \end{enumerate*}